 These whole grain Maple Oat Muffins are naturally sweetened and filled with warm spices.

-For my guest post today, I’ve baked us a heap of muffin lovin’ that will convince even the staunchest of alarm-snoozers to hop out of bed: Maple Oat Muffins.
-They’re whole grain, naturally sweetened, and filled with warm spices.
+I’ve baked us a heap of muffin lovin’ that will convince even the staunchest of alarm-snoozers to hop out of bed: Maple Oat Muffins.
+They’re whole grain, naturally sweetened, and filled with warm spices

 Despite their hominess and simplicity, even Maple Oat Muffins deserve a little bling, so I dressed them up with an easy cinnamon brown sugar crumb topping.
 It’s totally optional (and the muffins will still be yummy without it), but I love the special touch the topping adds to this healthy breakfast treat.